OnlyWorlds/obsidian-plugin/README.md

 # OnlyWorlds Plugin for Obsidian

-This plugin provides complete workflows for world creation, building, and management, fully compatible with the OnlyWorlds framework
+This plugin provides complete workflows for world creation, building, and management, fully compatible with the [OnlyWorlds](https://www.onlyworlds.com) framework

 It functions as a standalone tool for organizing worlds and also facilitates the transfer of these worlds across various other tools and games

 More information about OnlyWorlds in this [technical documentation](https://onlyworlds.github.io)

 ## Getting Started

 Create a world and required structures with the Create World command (Ctrl + P)

-Use the Create Element command to fill your world with elements of  [various categories](https://onlyworlds.github.io/docs/framework/categories.html)
+Use Create Element to fill your world with elements of [various categories](https://onlyworlds.github.io/docs/framework/categories.html)

 Integrate existing world content, or create new, by shaping elements through their attribute fields.
 Join community [discussions](https://github.com/OnlyWorlds/OnlyWorlds/discussions) on improving  field definitions